Modules

 import mill.*

-object Bar extends mill.define.ExternalModule {
+object Bar extends mill.api.ExternalModule {

 def baz = Task { 1 }